William Ruto and his Presidential running mate were discovered by ‘Deep State’ while in college and assigned ‘special duties’

 Special Correspondent

-Like Ruto, the MP for Mathira Constituency was first spotted and recruited by the ‘Deep State’ while still a political science and literature student at the University of Nairobi around 1985.
-Classmates knew him as Geoffrey Gachagua-the student spy who would later accompany President Daniel arap Moi on foreign strips-before graduting!
+Classmates knew him as Geoffrey Gachagua-the student spy who would later accompany President Daniel arap Moi on foreign strips-before graduating!
 He became Rigathi Gachagua upon conversion on the road to “hustlers” Damascus.

 At the university, Gachagua chaired the Free Travelling Theatre while across the fence at the Chiromo Campus, was Ruto who chaired the Christian Union.
 Then Vice Chancellor, Prof Philip Mbithi, took note of the two boys.
 Their lives would never be the same again.